Pro777/freeverse/frost-robert/good-by-and-keep-cold.md

 I have to be gone for a season or so.
 My business awhile is with different trees,
 Less carefully nourished, less fruitful than these,
-And such as is done to their wood with an ax—
+And such as is done to their wood with an ax —
 Maples and birches and tamaracks.
 I wish I could promise to lie in the night
 And think of an orchard's arboreal plight